Arthropod eye: Horseshoe crab

 Horseshoe crabs have two large compound eyes on the sides of its head.
 An additional simple eye is positioned at the rear of each of these structures.
 In addition to these obvious structures, it also has two smaller ocelli situated in the middle-front of its carapace, which may superficially be mistaken for nostrils.
-A further simple eye is located beneath these, on the underside of the carapace.
+A further simple eye is located beneath these, on the underside of the carapace; this eye is initially paired during embryonic stages and fuses later in development.
 A further pair of simple eyes are positioned just in front of the mouth.
 The simple eyes are probably important during the embryonic or larval stages of the organism, with the compound eyes and median ocelli becoming the dominant sight organs during adulthood.
-These ocelli are less complex, and probably less derived, than those of the mandibulata.
-Unlike the trilobites', the compound eyes of horseshoe crabs are triangular in shape; they also have a generative region at their base, but this elongates with time.
+These ocelli are less complex, and probably less derived, than those of the Mandibulata.
+Unlike the compound eyes of trilobites, those of horseshoe crabs are triangular in shape; they also have a generative region at their base, but this elongates with time.
 Hence the one ommatidium at the apex of the triangle was the original "eye" of the larval organism, with subsequent rows added as the organism grew.